Hello and welcome to Momentum Counselling.

 Hi, my name is Luisa.
 I am a qualified counsellor, Accredited by the British Association for Counselling and Psychotherapy (BACP), working in Kent and online.
-I have a degree in Psychology in addition to a Diploma in Integrative Counselling.
+I have a BSc (Hons) degree in Psychology in addition to a Diploma in Integrative Counselling.
 This means I draw on a wide range of theories and approaches which enables me to adapt to your needs.

 Through my experience with clients I have dealt with a variety of challenging issues such as: abuse, addiction, anger, anxiety, helplessness, low self-worth, relationships, stress and weight management.
 Over the years I have had the privilege of witnessing much personal change for my clients which has been a joy to see.

-In addition to running my own private practice I work for a Tier 3 Specialist Weight Management Service helping overweight people deal with their issues around eating.
-I also work for Therapy Partners helping young people with eating disorders, typically anorexia and bulimia nervosa.
+In addition to running my own private practice I have worked for a Tier 3 Specialist Weight Management Service helping overweight people deal with their issues around eating.
+I have also worked for Therapy Partners helping young people with eating disorders, typically anorexia and bulimia nervosa.

-I am a registered member of the British Association of Counselling and Psychotherapy (BACP) which is the largest professional organisation that represents counselling and psychotherapy in the UK.
+I am an Accredited Registered Member of the British Association of Counselling and Psychotherapy (BACP) which is the largest professional organisation that represents counselling and psychotherapy in the UK.
+Accreditation recognises my capacity

 You can view my entry on the Counselling Directory here.

 Free 20 minute introductory session.

 All sessions thereafter are fifty minutes in length, typically on a weekly basis.
 Initially we can contract for six to eight weeks and review after four.
-Face to face fees are paid weekly at the end of each session.
-Telephone counselling fees are paid before the session starts.
+Telephone and online counselling fees are paid before the session starts.
 I accept payment by bank transfer (BACS).
 I see individual adults who are 18+

 - Telephone counselling: £50